UnDevelop3d87/five59inehub_/readme.md

 Fresno County has amazing people and organizations doing hard work every day.
 This little website just makes it **easier** for regular people to find that help without getting lost in 10 tabs or confusing phone trees.

 No judgment.
 No paperwork to start.
 Just tap and call.
 Never created prior to this hub; listed all districts and who is the appointed councilman/womanin that specific district with their office contact.
-Last but not least, one-click brings you to the town council meetings durimg times life is in the way.
-You mstter; ALWAYS!!
+Last but not least, one-click brings you to the town council meetings during times life is in the way.
+You matter; ALWAYS!!

 ## 📝 Legal TM and Ownership and rights and copywrite disclosure
 We own 100% of this application, idea, design, graphics, and Intellectual Property & Ownership